 Imagine looking your best all day, every day!
 Permanent makeup is a wonderful concept that can accentuate and define your eyes, brows and lips.
 Wake up looking fresh, exercise without losing your brows and cry at the movies without your eyeliner running!

-We have three fantastic Certified Permanent Makeup Artists to help you create the look you’ve always wanted.
+We have two fantastic Certified Permanent Makeup Artists to help you create the look you’ve always wanted.
 Book with Lori or Magda today!

 Permanent makeup can benefit you if you

 - Have sparse or short eyelashes